mjrotter4445/Election_Analysis/README.md

 The winner of the election, winning vote count, and winning percentage of vote are all **printed to terminal** in this below image.
 ![Chart](https://github.com/mjrotter4445/Election_Analysis/blob/main/Resources/candidates%20results1.png)

-The same report is printed to a .txt file
+The same report is printed to a .txt file in the below image

 ![Chart](https://github.com/mjrotter4445/Election_Analysis/blob/main/Resources/results%20in%20a%20text%20file.png)